mosTavassoli/RunTogether-UX/M2/milestone2.md

 <b>b) which are its strengths and weaknesses : </b>
 strengths : <br />
-1- It shows very well one of our target user who is young,busy and unmotivated for running and at the same he wants to keep fit. br />
+1- It shows very well one of our target user who is young,busy and unmotivated for running and at the same he wants to keep fit. </b>
-2- It shows very well that after working hour, running with a group can be enjoybale and also be a motivation for keep going. br />
+2- It shows very well that after working hour, running with a group can be enjoybale and also be a motivation for keep going. </b>
-3- It shows very well that the running group has a leader. br />
+3- It shows very well that the running group has a leader. </b>

 weaknesses : -
 <br />